s2l1/Headless-Samourai-Dojo/Advanced_Dojo_Setup.md

 > /dev/sda1      479667880 73756 455158568   1% /mnt/hdd
 ```

+Set your timezone.

+`$ dpkg-reconfigure tzdata`

 Setup tool can be accessed by using the following command.

 `$ setup-odroid`

-Here you can change root password, hostname, move rootfs to HDD/SSD etc. This tool may ask you to reboot to apply the changes.
+Here you can change root password from the default, hostname, and move rootfs to HDD/SSD etc. This tool may ask you to reboot to apply the changes.
 ```
 # Optional Convenience Script: Please note these scripts are intended for those that are using similar hardware/OS
 # ALWAYS analyze scripts before running them!